Penguins jump into 2nd in East with 3-2 win over Sabres - WTMJ

 Both teams participated in pre-game warmups wearing jerseys with rainbow-colored numbers on the back, sticks bearing rainbow-colored tape, and using commemorative pucks with multi-colored designs.

-The items are to be auctioned off, with proceeds going to the Pride Center of Western New York and GLYS.
+The items are to be auctioned, with proceeds going to the Pride Center of Western New York and GLYS.

 The teams donated 100 tickets to LGBTQ-plus organizations, and each fan received a rainbow-colored rally towel.
 The Buffalo Gay Men’s Chorus performed the Canadian and U.S. anthems.